GantalaAvinash/sleep-detection/README.md

 4. Keep an eye on the terminal for any sleepiness alerts.
 The system will raise an alert if the eyes remain closed for an extended period.

-5. To stop the sleep detection process, press `Ctrl + C` in the terminal.
+5. To stop the sleep detection process, press `q`.

 ## Contributing